Altanis/mafia-backend/README.md

 This project is a WIP and is not fully finished yet.
 This will implement a previous project I was working on ([see here](https://github.com/CoderSudaWuda/chat-backend)) for players to communicate to eachother.

+*The current push has not been tested and may cause errors.
+It will be fully tested at a later date.*

 To Do List:
 - [x] Create a registration system with email verification.
    - [x] Create registration system.